Vedant-Nalge/Project-Sentinel/README.md

 That's when I discovered **MiniMax** - a free AI model that I could use through Claude Code's configuration.
 It wasn't as powerful as Opus or Sonnet, but it got the job done.
 I learned that constraints can spark creativity.
 Instead of waiting for the "perfect" tool, I started building with what I had.

-This taught me a valuable lesson: **Don't wait for ideal circumstances.
-Start with what you have and figure it out as you go.**

 ### 2. Understanding Claude Code Workflow
 Before this project, I had used AI chatbots like ChatGPT and Gemini, but Claude Code was different.
 It's not just a chatbot you chat with - it's a CLI tool that lives in your terminal and works directly with your codebase.